slavafomin/ton-http-api/README.md

 - `TON_API_WHITELISTED_IPS` *(default: empty)*

-Whitelist of `:` separated IPs to accept connections bypassing Cloudflare.
+Whitelist of IPs (separated by `:`) to accept connections bypassing Cloudflare.
 This variable makes sense only if `TON_API_CLOUDFLARE_ENABLED` is set to 1.

 ## FAQ
 ### How to point the service to my own lite server?